Dementia support in Sheffield during Coronavirus

 Practical ideas for living with dementia (and caring for someone living with dementia) during social distancing.
 Topics and ideas include staying connected, what matters to you, history, art and music, crafts and hobbies, health and wellbeing, and a blog of new information.

-Creative and fun activities and workshop ideas for carers to use at home.
-The ideas cover music, storytelling, craft and exercise, and have been tested out in real settings.
+Creative and fun activities and workshop ideas for carers to download and use at home.
+The ideas cover music, storytelling, craft, mindfulness colouring and exercise, and have been tested out in real settings.

 Guide to online activities for older adults during Covid19